David-Ingraham/loan_qualifier/README.md

 # Loan Qualifying App

 Just after the title, introduce your project by describing attractively what the project is about and what is the main problem that inspires you to create this project or what is the main contribution for the potential user of your project.

+Looking to find my own lenders, I compiled a csv file of possible loan options in the markets.
+This project automates a debtor's search for a loan they qaulify for, and uses industry standards like income and laon-to-value ratio to do so.

 ---